Working towards environmental sustainability

-The removal of single-use plastic shopping bags will significantly reduce plastic waste.
-However, there’s still a lot to do.
-Because of the long road ahead, retailers and the Packing Forum are committed to reducing plastic packaging, and aim to find sustainable, long-term solutions.
+The Scheme and the ban has reduced plastic waste significantly.
+But there’s still a lot to do in the sustainability space.
+With the long road ahead, retailers and the Packing Forum are committed to finding long-term solutions for reducing plastic packaging.

 Other sustainability issues